kacper-korzen/landing-page-project/README.md

 - A hero section with a background image and call-to-action button
 - A features section with icons and brief descriptions
 - A testimonials section with quotes and images
-- A call-to-action section with a button and background image
+- A call-to-action section with a button

 ## Demo